-- and the CMS Provider Reimbursement Manual, volumes 15-1 and 15-2, including updates. - Medicaid shortfall will be calculated based on information available from PMMIS, other AHCCCS financial systems, and the cost report. - Uninsured costs will be calculated based on uninsured days and charges and other program data collected by the hospital from its claims and financial records, other systems, and the cost report.
+- 1. The hospital shall prepare its CMS 2552 Report (cost report(s)).
+Each hospital must complete the cost report to determine per diems (for inpatient routine services) and ratios of cost to charges (RCC) (for ancillary services).
+The cost reports must be completed based on Medicare cost principles and Medicare cost allocation process as specified in the CMS 2552 instructions and the CMS Provider Reimbursement Manual, volumes 15-1 and 15-2, including updates. - 2.
+Medicaid shortfall will be calculated based on information available from PMMIS, other AHCCCS financial systems, and the cost report. - 3.
+Uninsured costs will be calculated based on uninsured days and charges and other program data collected by the hospital from its claims and financial records, other systems, and the cost report. - 4.
 Finally, the governmentally-operated hospital will compile and summarize the calculations on The OBRA Limit and CPE Schedule.
 In compiling and summarizing the OBRA calculations, the governmentally-operated hospital may make adjustments to the calculated OBRA limit to estimate the OBRA limit for a future state plan year.
 The adjustments may increase or decrease the days, costs, charges or payments reflected on the cost reports, Medicaid and/or uninsured information used to calculate the OBRA limit.
 The adjustments will reflect increases and decreases resulting from changes in operations or circumstances that are not reflected in the information from the state plan year two years prior to the state plan year of the initial payment, but will be reflected in the final information for the state plan year of the initial payment.
 All adjustments must be supported by adequate explanation/justification and is subject to review by AHCCCS and CMS.
 The Schedule will be submitted to AHCCCS during the application process, with backup documentation, for the cost reporting period(s) covered by the Medicaid state plan year(s) under review.